samarthasthan/samarthasthan.github.io/src/pages/about.md

 ### Projects

-- **[Twitter Sentiment Backend Microservices](https://github.com/samarthasthan/twitter-sentiment-backend):** Engineered a robust backend service for Twitter Sentiment Analysis using Golang, Kafka, gRPC, and Go-Fiber, focusing on scalability and flexibility.
+- **[Twitter Sentiment Backend Microservices](https://github.com/samarthasthan/twitter-sentiments):** Engineered a robust backend service for Twitter Sentiment Analysis using Golang, Kafka, gRPC, and Go-Fiber, focusing on scalability and flexibility.
-- **[bitShrink Image Compressor](https://github.com/samarthasthan/bitshrink-image-compressor):** Developed and launched bitShrink, an image compression tool, utilizing Electron.js for desktop and Next.js for the website.
+- **[bitShrink Image Compressor](https://github.com/samarthasthan/compresstool):** Developed and launched bitShrink, an image compression tool, utilizing Electron.js for desktop and Next.js for the website.
+[Try it](https://bitshrink.samarthasthan.com/)
-- **[E-Commerce App with Flutter and FastAPI](https://github.com/samarthasthan/flutter-fastapi-ecommerce):** Created an e-commerce app with Flutter and GetX, integrating FastAPI and MySQL for backend services.
+- **[E-Commerce App with Flutter and FastAPI](https://github.com/samarthasthan/ecommerceapp):** Created an e-commerce app with Flutter and GetX, integrating FastAPI and MySQL for backend services.

 ### Achievements